argoproj/applicationset/docs/Generators.md

 The cluster generator will automatically target both local and non-local clusters, for every cluster that matches the cluster selector.

-If you wish to target only remote clusters with your Applications (eg you want to exclude the local cluster), then use a cluster selector with labels, for example:
+If you wish to target only remote clusters with your Applications (e.g. you want to exclude the local cluster), then use a cluster selector with labels, for example:
 ```yaml
 spec:
   generators: